Simhyeon/gdengine/docs/meta.md

 - However there are no gold magic for this, keep it well documented.

 ## DONE

+* [x] Mkdir cache or build if not existent
+* [x] Read env file with option because setting all env files all the way is very inefficient

+* [x] Mediawiki functionality
+  * [x] Cannot add duplicate image, just ignore in this case
+  * [-] This can be improved but temporarily it's fine
+* [x] Multiple target for test and run
+* [x] Util function to squueze newliens into a single one

 * [x] Remove env from config and utilize .env file